swiftlang/swift/docs/WindowsBuild.md

 ### 6. Build LLVM/Clang/Compiler-RT
 - This must be done from within a developer command prompt.
-LLVM and Clang are large projects so building might take a few hours.
-Make sure that the build type (e.g. Debug/Release) for LLVM/Clang matches the build type for Swift.
+LLVM and Clang are large projects, so building might take a few hours.
+Make sure that the build type (e.g. Debug, Release, RelWithDebInfoAssert) for LLVM/Clang matches the build type for Swift.
 - Optionally, you can omit building compiler-rt by removing all lines referring to `compiler-rt` below, which should give faster build times.
 ```cmd